mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 completed all degree requirements and will be conferred a Doctor of Philosophy degree in Hydrologic Sciences from the University of California Davis.
 My PhD experience was in some ways quite different from other students.
-It was largely self-driven and evolved organically, was not funded by any particular grant, and ended up being in large part a methodological contribution to a fairly broad field (basically, anything having to do with tracking the evolution of spatial features over time).
-I am a little proud that my research really was a unique contribution of my own making, rather than an incremental extension of someone else's research.
+My research was very self-driven and was not funded by any particular grant or project, and the dissertation ended up being much more about the *methods* I used to answer questions rather than the answers themselves.
+I'm a proud that my research really was of my own making, rather than an incremental extension of someone else's research.
 But it
 was also a difficult, circuitous, and often lonely road, and I came close to quitting a few times (but that, at least, is a common